 Let me know if you spot an error / Have a suggestion!

 Share this Page

 Me!
-I’m John, a 25-year-old student and Cat lover at the University of the Highlands and Islands.
-I started tracking the Scottish Coronavirus (COVID-19) data in a spreadsheet out of interest, which eventually led to me making a web page for it.
-Then a few months later, I made one for the UK too!
+I’m John, a 26-year-old student and Cat lover at the University of the Highlands and Islands.
+I started tracking the Coronavirus (COVID-19) data in a spreadsheet out of interest, which eventually led to me making this page.

-Rather than buying a new domain to host it, I just added them to my ‘Travelling Tabby’ website.
+Rather than buying a new domain to host it, I just added it to my ‘Travelling Tabby’ website.
 This is a travel blog, and has absolutely nothing to do with the Coronavirus.
-Still, feel free to look around if you want! (although there isn’t much on the blog, as most of my free time since the start of 2020 has been spent on this page)
+But still, feel free to look around if you want! (although there isn’t much on the blog, as most of my free time since the start of 2020 has been spent on this page)

-If you need to contact me, you can visit my contact page here, use the contact form on this page, or email me at [email protected].
-I will try to respond when I can, although I’m quite busy right now and get a lot of emails, so replies may take a week or two!
+If you need to contact me, you can use the contact form on this page, or email me at [email protected].
+I will respond when I can, but I’m quite busy right now and get a lot of emails, so replies may take a while!

 Yeah!
 I routinely post different types of charts and comparisons on Twitter!

 Also, here is a link to the spreadsheet I use.
 Feel free to download a copy.
 It is a bit of a mess, but it could be useful if you were looking for some raw data.

 Here is a list of all the official pages involving Coronavirus figures for the UK (that I know of).
 If you know of anymore which you think should be included, please let me know!

 UK Gov – A page looking at the UK covid wide data.
 It includes a ton of information on cases, deaths, testing hospitalizations, and vaccinations